linode/docs/docs/databases/mysql/connect-metabase-with-mysql-for-data-exploration.md

         sudo systemctl start metabase

-3. Check Metabase is active:
+3. Check that Metabase is active:

         sudo systemctl status metabase

 ### Firewall Rules

 UFW is great for preventing unauthorized access to your database.
-A reasonable default is to allow port 80/443 and SSH is:
+A reasonable default is to allow port 80/443 and SSH:

     sudo ufw allow http
     sudo ufw allow https